TokynBlast/Backrooms-Database-Archives/README.md

 * To add a file, you can open the write.py file
 ##Extra
 This Backrooms Archive Database allows you to view images, and lets you make youre own level, using the specially designed tex editor I made, called "cloBdex"

+NOTE: FOR NOW, DOWNLOAD THE ZIP, I AM SETTING UP THE REST OF THE PLACE AS A REGULAR FILE!!